Kshitij-Dwivedi/Auto-Comment/README.md

 <h1 align="center">Auto Comment</h1>

-- [x] Fetching comments from particular video.
+- [x] Fetch comments from particular video.
 - [ ] Add comments to a csv file for future use.
 - [x] Add Sentimental Analysis on fetched comments.
 - [ ] Use different models like KNN, Neural Networks etc to compare different results and accuracy.